QuickBooks Error PS038: paychecks stuck in “Online to Send.”

 Four signals it’s a ProAdvisor call.

-Payroll deadline pressure
+Signal 01 · Payroll deadline pressure

 The most common escalation signal.
 Direct deposit cutoffs don’t move — if your cutoff is in 2 hours and self-fix isn’t working, the math is clear: pay a ProAdvisor to resolve it now rather than risk paychecks not clearing on time.
 Late or missed payroll affects employee trust and can trigger downstream tax-filing issues.
 This is when speed matters more than cost.

-PS038 keeps coming back
+Signal 02 · PS038 keeps coming back

 You resolved PS038 via self-fix, ran payroll cleanly, then it returned in the next pay period.
 Recurring PS038 means the underlying cause wasn’t addressed — only the surface symptom was masked.
 Common patterns: intermittent subscription validation, corrupted payroll components, or service-key mismatches that need professional diagnosis.

-Multiple pay periods stuck
+Signal 03 · Multiple pay periods stuck

-If you find stuck paychecks across multiple pay periods — not just the current one — the underlying issue has been present for longer than a single transmission failure.
-This pattern typically points to deeper integration issues between QuickBooks and Intuit’s payroll service, requiring ProAdvisor diagnostic and sometimes Intuit-side coordination.
+If you find stuck paychecks across multiple pay periods — not just the current one — the underlying issue has been present longer than a single transmission failure.
+This pattern typically points to deeper integration issues between QuickBooks and Intuit’s payroll service, requiring a ProAdvisor diagnostic and sometimes Intuit-side coordination.

-Subscription issues you can’t navigate
+Signal 04 · Subscription issues you can’t navigate

 If subscription verification revealed actual subscription issues (billing failures, account flags, lapsed states) and you’re not getting clear resolution from Intuit support, a ProAdvisor can navigate the subscription side on your behalf — we work with Intuit’s ProAdvisor channels regularly and often get faster resolution than direct support paths.